adfresca/sdk-ios/README.md

 Once a limited time offer is displayed in a marketing moment, it will be no longer available in any marketing moment.
 You need to use the folllowing code to retreive information on acitve limited time offers and display their interstitials again.

 You can retreieve information of active limited time offers with **checkActiveLimitedTimeOffersWithCompletionHandler**, which will return an array of JSON strings with a remaining time and a unique value of the promotion item, sorted by remaining time in ascending order.
-With these information, you can display the shortest remaining time of an offer (and the number of active limited time offers if neccessary) in the game UI.
+With these information, you can display the shortest remaining time of an offer (and a number of active limited time offers if neccessary) in the game UI.

 ```objective-c